 An estimated 31 percent of adults in the United States experience anxiety at some point in their lives.
 But with (*gestures broadly*) all this going on, that number feels almost comically low.

 Anxiety comes in a variety pack — but there are even more ways to cope.
-Meditation is one fantastic (and often free!) way to take control of anxiety.
+Meditation is one fantastic (and often free!) way to help take control of anxiety.
 Let’s dig into what makes this ancient practice work.